drforse/not-llama-fs/README.md

 - Python 3.10 or higher
 - pip (Python package installer)

-If you want to use LlamaFS, you need to install [Ollama](https://ollama.com/) and pull the llama3 and llava models like that:
+If you want to use NotLlamaFS with local llama models, you need to install [Ollama](https://ollama.com/) and pull the llama3 and llava models like that:
 ```bash
 ollama pull llama3
 ollama pull llava